xster/flutter-wiki/Building-a-web-application-with-Flutter.md

 **IMPORTANT:** The unforked flutter web workflow is still missing several features currently present in flutter_web.
 Work is ongoing to upstream these changes in Flutter proper.

+If your app is using `package:flutter_web`, see [Upgrading from package:flutter_web to the Flutter SDK](https://github.com/flutter/flutter/wiki/Upgrading-from-package:flutter_web-to-the-Flutter-SDK).

 ### Examples

 Only the flutter gallery and hello_world have been configured to work with flutter for web.
 The additional files required can be added to an existing project with the command  `flutter create .` once the feature is enabled.
 For a new project the web sub-project is created automatically.